roncterry/configure-as-labmachine/README.md

 **CLI Arguments:**

-The script can perform many different operations to configure the machine to be a "lab machine" some of which are standard some of which are optional .When running the script you can control what operations are performed by using different arguments.
+The script can perform many different operations to configure the machine to be a "lab machine" some of which are standard some of which are optional.
+When running the script you can control what operations are performed by using different arguments.
 If no arguments are supplied to the script then <u>all standard operations will be performed</u> resulting in a <u>full standard lab machine/course development system</u>.

 If you want a subset of the full standard environment you may specify one of the subset base environments as a CLI argument.
 Only the operations required to install/configure that subset base environment will be performed.